Tranent: Transport

 Tranent has good transport links with Edinburgh to the west and the more rural communities of East Lothian to the east.

 Roads

 The A1 road also runs by the town with junctions at the north and west ends of the town.

 The A199 road runs through the town westbound to Edinburgh, and eastbound to Macmerry.

 Public transport

-Lothian Buses
+Buses

-Most bus services in the town are operated by Lothian Buses and it's division East Coast Buses which provide services :
+Most bus services in the town are operated by Lothian Buses and its division East Coast Buses which provide services.